 Tsunami Evacuation: A tsunami evacuation involves moving yourself from a tsunami hazard zone at a lower elevation (colored yellow on the hazard maps) to a safe zone at a higher elevation (colored green on the hazard maps).
 Your natural warning is the earthquake shaking.
 Do not wait for an official notification.
-You should immediately walk to higher ground or inland, and avoid coastal areas until officials permit you to return.
+You should immediately walk to higher ground or inland, and you avoid coastal areas until officials give an all clear.
 For more information on tsunami warnings and evacuations, read pages 14 and 15 of the provided Living on Shaky Ground magazine.